Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Experiments

 Each class requires specific optimizations.
-For instance, the optimization of queries of classes $\querycat{2}$ and $\querycat{3}$ requires pushing a filter in the fixpoint (in two different directions).
-Queries of classes $\querycat{4}$ and $\querycat{5}$ can be subject of a rewrite by pushing a join in the fixpoint. $\querycat{2}$ and $\querycat{4}$ require reversing the fixpoint before applying rewritings.
-Queries of $\querycat{6}$ can be rewritten by merging fixpoints or by pushing a join in a fixpoint.
+For instance, the optimization of queries of classes $\querycat{2}$ and $\querycat{3}$ requires pushing filters in fixpoint terms (in two different directions).
+Queries of classes $\querycat{4}$ and $\querycat{5}$ require an optimization that pushes joins in fixpoint terms. $\querycat{2}$ and $\querycat{4}$ require reversing fixpoint terms before applying other optimizations (rewritings).
+Queries of $\querycat{6}$ can be optimized by merging fixpoints or by pushing joins in fixpoint terms.

 A query may belong to one or more classes.
-Whenever a query belongs to several classes this means that it requires the optimization techniques of all the corresponding classes, together with a technique capable of combining them.
-Therefore, the more classes a query belongs two, the harder is its optimization.
-For example, the query $\texttt{?x} \leftarrow \texttt{C a/b+ ?x}$ belongs to $\querycat{3}$ because there is a filter to the left of the recursion \texttt{b+} and also belongs to $\querycat{5}$ because there is a concatenation to the left of the recursion \texttt{b+}.
+When a query belongs to multiple classes, it requires the optimization techniques from all corresponding classes, along with a method to combine them.
+Therefore, the more classes a query belongs to, the more challenging its optimization.
+For example, the query $\texttt{?x} \leftarrow \texttt{C a/b+ ?x}$ belongs to $\querycat{3}$ because there is a filter to the left of the transitive closure \texttt{b+} and also belongs to $\querycat{5}$ because there is a concatenation to the left of \texttt{b+}.

-To ensure that a wide range of recursive queries is covered in the experiments (see Figures~\ref{fig:yagoQueries} and \ref{fig:uniprotQueries2}), there is, for each class $\querycat{i}$, at least a query that belongs to $\querycat{i}$ alone.
-The rest of the tested queries belong to different combinations of these classes.
+To cover a variety of queries in the experiments (see Figures~\ref{fig:yagoQueries} and \ref{fig:uniprotQueries2}), there is, for each class $\querycat{i}$, at least one query that belongs to $\querycat{i}$ alone.
+In addition, we also consider queries that belong to $\querycat{i}$ and to a combination of other classes.
+This allows to test how the different combinations of optimizations are supported by the tested systems.